mondragonda/symfony/UPGRADE-3.0.md

    }
    ```

-   If you don't customize `getBlockPrefix()`, it defaults to the class name
+   nnn If you don't customize `getBlockPrefix()`, it defaults to the class name
    without "Type" suffix in underscore notation (here: "user_profile").

-   Type extension must return the fully-qualified class name of the extended
+   nnn Type extension must return the fully-qualified class name of the extended
    type from `FormTypeExtensionInterface::getExtendedType()` now.

    Before: